 That’s why partnering with NetPEO to find the right PEO is so valuable: we ensure your HR operations are structured for compliance and savings, including qualified trades or businesses and the net amount of qualified items.

-Section 199A and Future Planning
+Small business tax deduction and Future Planning

 This means the next few years are a crucial window for maximizing this benefit.
 With the right payroll and HR systems in place, you can lock in savings while they last.
 Understanding guaranteed payments and tracking qualified items of income throughout the year ensures you’re fully prepared.